Alonso-del-Arte/testing-framework/UserManual.md

 `org.example.exercises.arithmetic.FractionTest` (these were split off to a separate repository, Examples for Testing Framework).

+## Installation instructions

+Download the JAR for the latest release and put it in an appropriate folder on your local machine.

+### Eclipse

+PLACEHOLDER

+### Apache NetBeans

+PLACEHOLDER

+### JetBrains IntelliJ IDEA

+PLACEHOLDER

 ## Starting to write the class to be tested

 I strongly recommend putting in a stub for the class to be tested (in Source